sediri-code/Sales_dashboard/README.md

 # sales_dashboard
-my first sales dashboard with Power Bi, some basic stuff
+my first sales dashboard with Power Bi with sample dataset from Kaggle, some basic stuff